Solomonic/theming.jekyll.yenza_de/_posts/2020-07-29-test-the-html-of-the-jekyll-blog.md

 nav_title: Automated Testing
 series: jekyll-travis-amp

 seo_description: Today we setup Jekyll output testing with Travis CI.
-We want to ensure that the generated html-code is correct to catch a broke website before it goes online.
+We want to ensure that the generated html-code is correct to catch a broken website before it goes online.

 lightbox-image: true